justanothercell/pybox/README.md

 read examples.py for well... examples :)

 made for python 3.10, should work in older versions too. uses only builtin libraries.
-edit: some builtins from 3.10 were removed to create support for 3.9
+Dynamic input system to avoid conflicts for older versions.

 ### Disclaimer!
 This is by no means a complete, finished and/or completely safe!
 It's a work in progress and you are welcome to use or try to patch it!
 Thank you for any help!!!
-## Why i chose to do this
+## Why I chose to do this
 Python offers limited sandbox possibilities, with most solutions out there hard to find and often outdated.
 The idea is to create a sandbox environment in python itself with (best case) no work "outside" of python needed (aka docker or vms for example.)
 ## Features
 - configurable timeouts to prevent infinite loops